September 21st to November 22nd, 2013

-The exhibition and connected events are free and open to the public.
+The gallery, reception and connected events are all free and open to the public.

 Spoke Gallery @Medicine Wheel Productions